 Bad Diets Are Responsible For More Deaths Than Smoking, Global Study Finds

-About 11 million deaths a year are linked to poor diets around the globe.
+About 11 million deaths a year are linked to poor diet around the globe.

-And what's driving this?
+What's driving this?
 As a planet we don't eat enough healthy foods including whole grains, nuts, seeds, fruits and vegetables.
 At the same time, we consume too many sugary drinks, too much salt and too much processed meat.

-As part of a new study study published in The Lancet, researchers analyzed the diets of people in 195 countries using survey data, as well as sales data and household expenditure data.
-Then, they estimated the impact of poor diets on the risk of death from diseases including heart disease, certain cancers and diabetes.
+As part of a new study published in The Lancet, researchers analyzed the diets of people in 195 countries using survey data, as well as sales data and household expenditure data.
+Then they estimated the impact of poor diets on the risk of death from diseases including heart disease, certain cancers and diabetes.
 (They also calculated the number of deaths related to other risk factors, such as smoking and drug use, at the global level.)

 "This study shows that poor diet is the leading risk factor for deaths in the majority of the countries of the world," says study author Ashkan Afshin of the Institute for Health Metrics and Evaluation at the University of Washington.
 Unhealthy diets are "a larger determinant of ill health than either tobacco or high blood pressure," he says.

-So, which countries do best when it comes to diet?
+Which countries do best when it comes to diet?
 Israel, France, Spain and Japan were among the countries with the lowest rates of diet-related disease.
 The U.S ranked 43rd, and China ranked 140th.
 It should be noted that there were data gaps for intake of key foods in some countries, so some estimates could be off.

 "Generally, the countries that have a diet close to the Mediterranean diet, which has higher intake of fruits, vegetables, nuts and healthy oils [including olive oil and omega-3 fatty acids from fish] are the countries where we see the lowest number of [diet-related] deaths," Afshin says.
 And as we've reported, the Mediterranean pattern of eating is linked to a reduced risk of heart attacks and memory decline.

 I asked Afshin which ranking surprised him and why.
 "Mexico is interesting," Afshin told me.
 The country ranked 11th on the list.
 On the one hand, people in Mexico consume a lot of whole grain corn tortillas, he says — and whole grains are beneficial.
 But on the other hand, "Mexico has one of the highest levels of consumption of sugar-sweetened beverages."
-It's hard to say how the benefits of whole grains may influence the risks of too much sugar, but Afshin says it underscores a problem seen in many countries: the overall pattern of eating could be improved.
+It's hard to say how the benefits of whole grains may influence the risks of too much sugar, but Afshin says it underscores a problem seen in many countries: The overall pattern of eating could be improved.

 Of course, there are obstacles to eating well, including access and affordability.
 As the Trump administration and U.S. lawmakers debate whether able-bodied people who don't work should be entitled to public food assistance, it's clear that many people around the globe struggle to afford healthy foods.